 to submit a complaint

-Authors who wish to submit a complaint can send email with all details and information for contact to firstname.lastname@example.org and email@example.com.
+Authors who wish to submit a complaint can send an email with all details and information for contact to firstname.lastname@example.org and email@example.com.

 This journal is distributed under the terms of CC BY-NC 4.0.
 Copyright © 2019 Applied Food Biotechnology.